Welcome 📚

 Philosophical Underpinnings 📚

-The reviews you’ll find here go beyond the book.
+The reviews I share with you go beyond the book.
 They include brief biographies and deeper analysis, and account for historical context.
-Most of the reviews/essays include philosophical and/or social and political commentary, especially of the social justice variety.
-These do not shy away from difficult subjects such as racism or the frequency of sexual assault.
-The essays and reviews are also include data, and citations for sources.
+Most of the reviews/essays include philosophical and/or social commentary.
+I don’t shy away from difficult subjects such as racism (a frequent topic) or the frequency of sexual assault.
+If we’re going to combat these, we have to be willing to speak about them, bring them out of the shadows, so to speak.

 The internet/social media era discourage nuance and complexity, and the essays and reviews you’ll read here are an attempt to bring them back into our wider discourse.
 Civil discourse that is thoughtful, evidence-based, and reasoned if you disagree with my opinion(s) is welcome.

 Posting style and frequency 📚

 I share several reviews and/or essays per week.
-Each is about four-to-twelve minute read time.
+Each is about four-to-twenty minute read time.
 I usually write them relatively fast: in one sitting and I do not edit prior to publication, and I’m typo-prone.
 I occasionally branch out into favorite artists, such as Romaine Brooks, other intellectual pursuits, or tie literature to my life and learnings.
 I drink a lot of very good tea, mostly aged puerh, and I’ll sometimes include photos my tea and teaware as well as book photos.
 If you’re curious about a book or tea, feel free to message me.

 Paid v Free Subscriptions